 A driving class - 10 cones in a set obstacle pattern will be timed.
 No cantering allowed, it will be penalized.
-Horses must not be less than 3 years of age.
+Horses must be 3 years old or older.
 Requires appropriate Western or English attire.
-Rules will follow the "American Miniature Horse Registry" rule book.
+Rules will follow the AMHA Rulebook.
 ASTM/SEI helmets required.

-G970241 Timed Cones, all sizes (all ages)
+G970241 Timed Cones, all sizes (all age divisions)